nickwynja/deploysecondcrack/README.markdown

 **Note:** For ease of setup, we will use the username 'blog'.
 Changing this to your name will break other deploy scripts.

 - Create the new user with the command `useradd -d /home/blog -m blog && sudo passwd blog`.
 Enter and confirm your password.
 - Give 'blog' sudo permissions by entering the command `visudo`.
-On line 90 (jump to the line by typing `:90`) add `blog    ALL=(ALL)    ALL`.
-To save your new
+On line 90 (jump to the line by typing `:90`), hit `i` to go into insert mode and add `blog    ALL=(ALL)    ALL`.
+Exit out of vi by pressing `esc` then type `:wq` and press enter to save and quit.

-## 1. Install Environment, Second Crack and deploysecondcrack
+## 2. Install Environment, Dropbox, Second Crack, and deploysecondcrack

- Paste the following command and press enter to make the magic happen:
+ Paste the following command and press enter to make the magic happen.
+You'll be prompted for your password.

     cd ~ && wget http://dl.dropbox.com/u/856720/deploysecondcrack/scripts/install.sh; . ~/install.sh

 This script will install `httpd`, `php`, `git`, `inotify-tools` and update/install other dependancies.
-It'll take a little while to run, maybe 5 minutes.
-Dropbox, the Dropbox CLI, a Dropbox `/etc/init.d/` service, Second Crack, and `secondcrackdeploy` will also be deployed.
+It'll take about 5 minutes to run.
+Dropbox, the Dropbox CLI, a Dropbox `/etc/init.d/` service, Second Crack, and secondcrackdeploy will also be deployed.

 After everything is installed, `/secondcrack/config.php` will be displayed where you need to set `$blog_title`, `$blog_url`, and description of your blog.
-Press `i` to go into insert mode in Vim to edit your configuration.
 You can also enter a username and password here if you plan on using the bookmarklets.
-Exit out of vi by pressing `esc` then type `:wq` and press enter to save and quit.

-## 2. Initiate Dropbox
+## 3. Initiate Dropbox

 Dropbox is already installed but you need to initiate it and link the server to your account.
 Enter this command: